cyborgsage/reddit-nlp-strategy/README.md

 1. AMC Sentiment Only.
 Sentiments on other things such as other stocks, forum rules, other users, and trading styles were disregarded. <br>
 2. Bullish=Positive, Neutral=Neutral, Bearish=Negative.
 Ex: When the person was excited about making money on shorts, it was still negative.
 Someone complaining about forum/audience is neutral about the stock. <br>

 The preprocessing for VADER included converting comments to lowercase, removing "@" mentions between users, removing links, removing stopwords, and vectorizing.
 I also tested VADER without any preprocessing and it performed the same against my manually labeled data.
 Both VADER models were about 47% accurate as compared to my manual labels in a random sample of 1000 comments.
 The tuned one was slightly better at 47.4%.
 I then modeled AMC comments with classification techniques such as naive bayes, decision tree, random forest, and xgboost.
 I implemented pipelines and cross validation for each model.
 I used SMOTE to fix any slight class imbalances with minority oversampling.
 Naive Bayes was my early favorite and a solid, stable baseline model.
 Decision tree and xgboost were both decent but overfitting.
-Random Forest was also overfitting, but had potential for a high test score. **Due to the constraints of my data, I went with the Naive Bayes model and this resulted in my highest test accuracy score of 57%.**
+Random Forest was also overfitting, but had potential for a high test score.
+Due to the constraints of my data, I went with the Naive Bayes model and this resulted in my highest test accuracy score of 57%.

+I trained supervised learning models on my VADER predicted labels for all 100k comments as well.
+I was able to achieve 75% accuracy with XGBoost and 71% accuracy with Naive Bayes.
+I also tried decision tree and random forest but they were overfitting.

 To take a closer look at the sentiment data, I have taken the unupdated VADER results and plotted them in a time series.
 I normalized the sentiments and stock price also.
 I then overlayed the chart with the stock price.
 I want to show the AMC graph, because it illustrates how sentiment can potentially be used as an indicator and supplement to your analysis.